counter create hit

 Curcumin becomes more soluble when exposed to heat, making it easier for your body to absorb.
 Cooking with turmeric or making turmeric tea can be an excellent way to increase curcumin bioavailability.

-See also A Refreshing Drink for Everyday Wellness
+See also Watermelon Ginger Juice: A Refreshing and Healthy Drink

 How to use it: Add turmeric to soups, stews, or curries that require cooking.
 You can also prepare a turmeric tea by simmering the spice in water or milk (golden milk) for a soothing and effective way to consume it.